ScrollPrize/scrollprize-website/docs/14_segmentation.md

 * Submissions are closed on **Monday August 28th 11:59pm PT**, after which there is some time to work with the segmenters to actually use your tools and get feedback.
 This period runs until **Friday September 15th 11:59pm PT**, after which the Review Team will select winners.
 * Submit using [this form](https://forms.gle/miJiAwD6pcP2PnGEA).

-To get a sense of what segmentation looks like right now, check out the segmentation videos linked in [Tutorial 5: Advanced Topics](tutorial5).

 <figure>
   <video autoPlay playsInline loop muted className="w-[100%] rounded-xl" poster="/img/tutorials/segmentation2.jpg">
     <source src="/img/tutorials/segmentation2.webm" type="video/webm"/>